SumithaRavindran/Backend-Engineer-intern-take-home-test/README.md

 Approach: (StringToIntegerConverter.java)

-  Assuming input values can be positive, negative, null or empty.
+	-Assuming input values can be positive, negative, null or empty.
-	If the input string is null or empty, program will return 0.
+	-If the input string is null or empty, program will return 0.
-	Checking character at 0: if the character at 0 is '-', then isNegative is true and assign the value of i to 1, else IsNegative is false and assign the value of i to 0. calculating result value using while loop.
+	-Checking index 0: if index 0 is '-', then set negative flag to true and move to index 1 to calculate result, else set negative flag to false and caculate result from index 0.
+	-calculate result value.
-	If isNegative is true then program will return negative output(result = -result), else it will return the result as it is(result).
+	-If negative flag is true then program will return negative output(result = -result), else it will return the result as it is(result).

 Unit test: (StringToIntegerConverterTest.java)

-  Performed unit test for this program with four testcases, and the program passed all the testcases.
+  	-Performed unit test for this program with four testcases, and the program passed all the testcases.
-	The test inputs are "1234", "-1234", null, ""(empty string).
+	-The test inputs are "1234", "-1234", null, ""(empty string).

 Time complexity of the program:	O(n)

 Alternative approch:

-   We can also convert the input string to an integer using valueOf method.
+   	-We can also convert the input string to an integer using valueOf method.

 	                          ----------------------------------------